Isle of Kerrera, Argyll

 Argyll in the west Highlands has a long and broken coastline.
 The hinterland contains a landscape of gentle farmland and wide peat bog surrounded by hills, secret glens and hidden lochans.
 At the edge, where crofts (a form of smallholding) may still be found and lobster fishermen ply their trade, is a unique seascape, wild and exposed, dotted with islands large and small.

 The hills of Argyll are more rugged than those of Perthshire, and the glens steeper and shorter, with rapid rivers and many waterfalls.
 The closer you get to the Atlantic coasts of Argyll, the more stunted and wind-sculpted the trees and woods become.

 Wildlife reflects these differences between Perthshire and Argyll in many ways.
-There are larger herds of red deer and more birds of the mountainous sub-arctic, such as ptarmigan and snow bunting, on the Perthshire hills, whereas Argyll has numerous coastal animals, such as seals, and very many sea birds.
+There are larger herds of red deer and more birds of the mountainous sub-arctic, such as ptarmigan and snow bunting, on the Perthshire hills, whereas Argyll has numerous coastal animals, such as seals, and very many sea birds, including puffins.
 Both areas have golden eagles and otters and much else besides.